szalaigj/CudaJenShaDivApp/README.md

 CudaJenShaDivApp
 ================

 This is a CUDA implementation of Jensen-Shannon divergence computing and related applications.
+It accelerates parallelizable computation with GPUs.